Microsoft PowerToys: Utilities to customize Windows

 File Explorer add-ons

-Windows key shortcut guide appears when a user presses ⊞ Win+? and shows the available shortcuts for the current state of the desktop.
+Windows key shortcut guide appears when you press ⊞ Win+Shift+/ (or as we like to think, ⊞ Win+?) and shows the available shortcuts for the current state of the desktop.
+You can also change this setting and press and hold ⊞ Win.

 Video Conference Mute

-Video Conference Mute is a quick way to globally "mute" both your microphone and camera using ⊞ Win+N while on a conference call, regardless of the application that currently has focus.
-This requires Windows 10 1903 (build 18362) or later.
+Video Conference Mute is a quick way to globally "mute" both your microphone and camera using ⊞ Win+Shift+Q while on a conference call, regardless of the application that currently has focus.

-Currently, PowerToys is available in the following languages: Chinese (simplified), Chinese (traditional), Czech, Dutch, German, French, Hungarian, Italian, Japanese, Korean, Polish, Portugese, Portugese (Brazil), Russian, Spanish, Turkish.
+Currently, PowerToys is available in the following languages: Chinese (simplified), Chinese (traditional), Czech, Dutch, English, French, German, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Portuguese (Brazil), Russian, Spanish, Turkish.

-Note that new elements of the app will often not yet be translated in the first version release.
+Note that new elements of the app might not yet be translated in the first version release.

 PowerToys video walk-through